Skip to content

 Equip an item from a member's item list (zero time).

 Legal in town and while exploring.
-Class armour and weapon policies validate before anything changes. item_id is the magic item's instance id for a magic item, or the catalog id (from load_equipment — see the equipment id index) for a mundane one, which has no per-instance id.
+Class armour and weapon policies validate before anything changes. item_id is the magic item's instance id for a magic item, or the catalog id for a mundane one, which has no per-instance id — a shipped id (from load_equipment, see the equipment id index) or one the adventure bundles, which no index documents.

 Modes